troglobit/inadyn/README.md

 	}

 The generic plugin can also be used with providers that require the client's new IP in the update request.
-Below follows an example of how this can be done if we *pretend* that <http://dyn.com> is not supported by Inadyn.
-Notice how `YOURHOST` must be listed twice for dyndns.org, the `server-url` often differs between providers and is something you must find out yourself.
+Here is an example of how this can be done if we *pretend* that <http://dyn.com> is not supported by Inadyn.
+Notice how `YOURHOST` must be listed twice for dyndns.org, the `ddns-path` often differs between providers and is something you must figure out yourself.
 For example using the `inadyn --debug` mode.

     # This emulates default@dyndns.org
     custom randomhandle {